 (for important community-wide notices please email firstname.lastname@example.org)

-The Parish Council will be holding its next monthly meeting on Tuesday 14 September 2021 at 7pm at the Parish Centre.
-Ahead of the meeting you can review the relevant documents to be discussed by accessing our dedicated page.
-You can also access the public agenda for the meeting by following this PDF link: CPC-PublicAgenda
+The Parish Council will be holding its next monthly meeting on Tuesday 14 June 2022 at 7pm at the Parish Centre.
+Approximately one week before the meeting you you can access and read the relevant meeting documents by following our dedicated link.

 Please note that due to the national lockdown effective from Tuesday 5 January 2021 the Parish Centre has closed and is not available for use: COVID-19 Notice 19.03.20